fabien-h/acta/docs/README.md

 Acta is providing:

+- A global state with keys indexed values.
 - A one line straight forward way of subscribing to the application state in a component `Acta.subscribeState('appStateKey', 'localStateKey');`.
 - A hook for functional components `const valueFromActa = Acta.useActaState('appStateKey');`
 - A simple way of setting / getting the state `Acta.setState({appStateKey: value})`